wschutzer/xsvfduino/README.md

 xsvfduino
 =========

-An Arduino (currently the Blue Pill variant) as an XSVF player to program CPLD's and FPGA's based on a reference implementation by Xilinx.
+An Arduino (currently the Blue Pill variant) as an XSVF player to program CPLD's and FPGA's based on a reference implementation by Xilinx (Keep reading for Altera).
 It works by receiving an XSVF file via the USB-serial interface, interpreting it as a sequence of instructions, and then bit banging the JTAG signals that are needed to program the target device.

+I have tested and successfully programmed the following CPLDs:

+- Xilinx XC2C64A
+- Xilinx XC9572XL
+- Altera MAX II EPM240T100C5 (I used dangerous prototypes svf2xsvf converter to convert Altera's svf file to the compressed xsvf file, although that program doesn't claim to support this device)

 INSTRUCTIONS
 ============